maryannintech/tic-tac-toe/README.md

-# tic-tac-toe
+# Project: Tic-Tac-Toe

-Image by rawpixel.com on Freepik
+### paper texture by rawpixel.com on Freepik and favicon from Prosymbols
-Hey!
-Remember you have to attribute Prosymbols